AquilamIce/Cuda_2019_12/Final_v2/README.md

-FIRST VERSION OF PROJECT !
+#SECOND VERSION OF PROJECT !

-IGNORE IT
+#Introduction

 We decided to realize our CUDA project as Matrix Toolkit.
 Application allows you to addition, substraction, multiplication, transpose and summation all elements of matrix/vector.

-Resoults are checked with CPU function.
-There are functionality to get time of execution of any operation.
+More about functionalities there are in FinalReport.pdf

+#How to run it

+To run our toolkit you have to download